PadmarajBhat/Real-Time-Analytics-on-Hadoop/README.md

           * installed the pyspark in 10 seconds, there after I m free to start the analysis

         * "take" gives the value to the local variable from RDD.
 Key operation in colab as collect function is not working.
+        * co lab gives integration with stackoverflow, with which the exception can be directly queried in stackoverflow.